AI @ Home Depot

 2021 Q4

-Michael Carpenter leads AI and data science efforts to optimize backend store operations across 2,300 stores.
+Michael Carpenter highlighted using AI and data science to support backend store operations across 2,300 stores.

 2021 Q3: no updates